Last updated on:

-Wilson didn’t just make a good tennis racquet; they made one of the best we’ve ever used, and it almost stole the top spot on our list.
+Wilson didn’t just make a good tennis racket; they made one of the best we’ve ever used.
+It almost stole the top spot on our list.

-Made of graphite and built with a counterbalance weight system, this is basically your go-to racket for indoor and outdoor use.
+Made of graphite and built with a counterbalance weight system, this is basically your go-to racket no matter the surface.

-Clay fields, grass, it doesn’t matter; you’re going to see a spike in your performance levels.
+Clay, grass, hard courts…it doesn’t matter because you’re going to see a spike in your performance levels with this stick.

-The open string weaving design gives maximum power when you crack back against that inbound tennis ball.
+The open string weaving design gives maximum power when you crack back against your opponent’s ball.

-Equipped with a comfortable grip on the handle, this feels right at home in the palm of your hands.
+Equipped with a comfortable grip on the handle it’ll feel right at home in the palm of your hands.

-Nine ounces is the perfect weight to grant you excessive speed while still having enough mass to return powerful shots over the net to your opponent.
+Nine ounces is not too heavy for you to lack sufficient touch while still having enough mass to return powerful shots.

-It’s a solid piece that will work from your beginner years up through the pro circuit.
+It’s a solid piece that will work from your beginner years and beyond.

 #3 Babolat 2018 Pure Aero Tennis Racquet

-If you need the best tennis racquet for beginners, then this racket, the one that Raphael Nadal endorses, is exactly what you need.
+If you need the best tennis racquet for beginners, this one may be exactly what you need.

 It’s no Wilson when it comes to pricing, but it’s worth the investment no matter which way you look at it.

-Nylon strings are usually the go-to to keep things cheap, and Babolat is no exception.
+The racquet comes stung at a tension of 55 lbs.
+Nylon strings are usually the go-to to keep things reasonable.

-Nylon is durable and inexpensive, but with the right grade and construction, it can also last for ages.
+Nylon is durable and inexpensive, but with the right grade and construction it can last for ages.

-Expect this racket to get you through thick and thin out on the court.
+Expect this racquet to get you through thick and thin out on the court.

-The comfortable counterbalance of control in this eleven ounce racket gives you excellent spin when your crack that ball back over the net.
+The comfortable counterbalance of control in this eleven ounce racquet gives you excellent spin no matter what stroke you hit with it.

-When not in use, you’re supposed to keep your tennis racket in a cover, and thankfully Babolat includes a high quality one for you with your purchase.
+Racquets are an investment, and when not in use keeping it in a cover is recommended.
+Babolat includes a high quality racquet cover for you with your purchase.